 Also along the boardwalk, you’ll find a tennis court, splash pad, kids play area, dock, lighthouse, and more.
-Plus, if you go at sunset, chances are you’ll be greeted with a beautifully-colored sky over the water.
+It may not be one of PEI’s beaches, but if you go at sunset, chances are you’ll be greeted with a beautifully-colored sky over the water.

 Anne of Green Gables Store

 Indulge in everything Anne at the Green Gables Store.